Post 11. America’s Unprincipled Role in Saddam Hussein’s War on Iran 1980 – 1988

 Financially, Iraq was in much worse shape, owing $40 Billion in loans just to Kuwait, the United Arab Emirates (UAE), Saudi Arabia and other Middle East countries, and trying to get out from under these debts would be a prime driver for Iraq’s 1990 invasion of Kuwait.
 More about that to come.

 The human cost.
 Casualty numbers are all over the map, but including post-war deaths, the number is more than a million.
-In a declassified 1991 report, the CIA estimated that Iran suffered more than 50,000 dead or maimed from chemical weapons alone, and that number eventually – the latency period is up to 40 years – went north of 100,000, including civilians living near the battlefields who developed symptoms years later.
+In a declassified 1991 report, the CIA estimated that Iran suffered more than 50,000 dead or maimed from chemical weapons alone, and that number eventually – the latency period is up to 40 years – would go north of 100,000, including civilians living near the battlefields who developed symptoms years later.

 As far as the Reagan administration was concerned, chemical weapons were, said one CIA official, “just another way of killing people, whether with a bullet or phosgene, it didn’t make a difference.”
 Unless, of course, you are the one being gassed.